naglemi/cubeglm/README.md

 - Note: To launch R, just type `R` on the command line and press enter.
 Once you have completed installation and are ready to leave R and return to command line, enter `q()`.
 When prompted, enter `n` to indicate there is no need to save the workspace.
 7. Install *gmodetector_py* and test dependencies.
 The below command should be run from inside the *gmodetector_py* directory that is created from step 1 of this section.<br><code>pip install ".[test]"</code>

+## Sample data
+We provide two sample hyperspectral images that can be used to test CubeGLM and make sure the package is working properly before running your own data.
+Since these hyperspectral files are too large for GitHub (~1.4GB each), they can be found on [Google Drive](https://drive.google.com/drive/folders/1v13ynHfrER5e81nbT05mmgc1GaiAev0Z?usp=sharing).
+This folder also includes example outputs for comparison to ensure test analysis runs properly.

 ## Basic use

 ### Preparing a design matrix with known spectral components